tranhelen/tranhelen/_posts/2019-04-20-notetakingandaccountability.md

 <hr class="--small" />

-Many gym-goers will start their fitness journey by completely exhausting themselves getting trackers, new gear, and new clothes.
+Many gym-goers will start their fitness journey by exhausting themselves getting trackers, new gear, and new clothes.
 It never occurs to them that some of the best athletes in this world mostly look like this at the gym. _He's barely wearing shorts._

 <figure class="journal__image">
     <img src="/img/posts/042019-kai.jpg" alt="Picture of Kai Greene at the gym" />
 </figure>

-The most effective technique isn't fancy and I'm about to reveal it here: write it down and beat it every week.
+The most effective technique isn't fancy and here it is: write what you're doing down and beat it every week.

 <table class="stats">
 <tr>